JeffHing/angular-cabinet/README.md

 <!-- Copyright 2015.
 Author: Jeffrey Hing.
 All Rights Reserved.
 MIT License -->

+# TODO
-TODO: Check if handler is called on showing of first tab!!!!!
+* Check if handler is called on showing of first tab
+* Specify which default class names are added to the elements
+* Verify the allowed options are correct
+* Test against IE8
+* Cleanup directive explanations
+* Verify TOC links
+* Checkin Distribution files

 # AngularCabinetDirective

-CabinetDirective is a directive which can be used to create a variety of user interface components that share a simple trait: show or hide content when a trigger is invoked.
+AngularCabinetDirective is a set of directives that can be used to create a variety of user interface components that share a simple trait: show or hide content when a trigger is invoked.
 Examples include accordions, menus, tabs, navigation sidebars, etc.

+AngularCabinetDirective is modeled after the structure of a cabinet of drawers which has the following properties:

+* A cabinet contains one or more drawers.
+* A drawer contains the content to be presented.
+* An open drawer shows the content.
+* A closed drawer hides the content.

+Applying CSS to this general structure can emulate many existing user interface components, and allows for the creation of many others.

-The goal of cabinetDirective is to make it easy for you, a front-end developer, to create your own user interface components rather than use off-the-shelf components.
+One of the goals of AngularCabinetDirective is to make it easy for you, a front-end developer, to create your own user interface components, rather than use off-the-shelf components.
 By creating your own user interface components, you can easily adapt your components (or create new ones) to meet the demands of changing user interface requirements.
-As such, CabinetDirective does not provide a UI style, but rather provides the structure and behaviors needed to implement a component.
-You provide the CSS.
+As such, AngularCabinetDirective does not provide a UI style, but rather provides the structure and behaviors needed to implement a cabinet-like component.
+It is up to you to provide the CSS.

-CabinetDirective is modeled on the concept of a cabinet of drawers.
-Content to be shown is contained within a drawer, drawers are contained within a cabinet.
-An open drawer shows the content.
-A closed drawer hides the content.

 ## Table of Contents